 You walk around the house and, at times, can see the Wi-Fi signal strength bars on your device move up or down.
 If you ever wonder what changes when you lose a bar or gain one, this post is for you.

-You’ll learn about dBm and how it’s used to gauge Wi-Fi signal strength.
+You’ll learn about how dBm is used to indicate power level and gauge Wi-Fi signal strength.
 In most cases, this is for your information only.
 There’s not much you can do about the signals other than moving your device or the Wi-Fi broadcaster around.

 However, in some cases, knowing how to adjust the dBm-based triggers in a mesh system can help with roaming or signal hand-off.
 The whole thing can be a bit confusing until you’re through with this post.